What We’ve Done

 We helped in the campaign for a property tax increase in Memphis.
 The tax gained 20 million dollars for the school system, but more importantly, it afforded the school system the ability to make no additional cuts to its proposed budget- cuts that would have directly affected students and teachers.
 We were able to swing a critical vote from Commissioner Ford with 122 phone calls to his office, and we were credited with him changing his vote.

 - 122 phone calls and voicemails to Commissioner Ford and Commissioner Harvey

 - 29 hand written letters delivered

 - 14 one on one meeting with County Commissioners

 We educated the community about the Memphis district 6 appointment process.
 We facilitated a forum for candidates, and it was attended by over 150 people and the county commission.
 We also facilitated personal interviews about the candidates so commissioners could make an informed decision on who to choose.
 Because of our efforts, the public and the commission was better informed and engaged in the process.
 Subsequently, Stand member Shante Avant was appointed by the commission.

 We surpassed their own goal of 4,000 yes votes in the Memphis Pre-K campaign.
 While coming up short on the overall vote, we cemented our place as a community leader in education.
 We were pivotal to the pre-K coalition, and it was the ground game for the campaign.
 Many inroads and ground work were laid, and we will continue to fight for pre-K for Memphis children.

 Stand for Children National Work

-Stand has been very busy in Tennessee, but we have also been working hard for our children in 8 other states.
-Take a look at the 2016 Annual Report.
+Stand has been very busy in Tennessee, but we have also been working hard for racial equity and educational success in 8 other states.
+Take a look at the 2021 Annual Report.